Buying a Restaurant

 Before opening Escrow, the seller will want proof of funds to confirm you can complete the sale and qualify to assume the lease.
 Provide recent bank statements or bank contact if requested by the seller.

-The Letter of Intent should require the buyer to complete their physical inspections, review of the financial condition of the business if applicable, and approve the Lease agreement.
+The Letter of Intent may require you to complete your physical inspections, review the financial condition of the business if applicable, and approve the Lease agreement.

 You should conduct a physical inspection of the premises as soon as possible.
 Issues related to the condition of the Premises or equipment can be a reason to request a price reduction.

-The seller can agree to fix any problems, give credit to the buyer for repairs, or hold firm on the sale price.
+The seller can agree to fix any problems, give you a credit for repairs, or hold firm on the sale price.

 At this point, either the Buyer or Seller (or both) can decide not to move forward with the sale.